projections-tech/projections-core/Tutorial.md

 [YAML format](http://www.yaml.org/spec/1.2/spec.html), URI an Name microcodes use [ObjectPath query language](http://objectpath.org/) and SQL is used to bind metadata to data.

-Before prototypes definition comes header, header ends with root_resource_uri from which projection will bes started:
+Before prototypes definition comes header, header ends with root_resource_uri from which projection will bes started, we can try any root uri which acts like NCBI search query (for example search for 'Homo Sapiens[orgn] AND Tumor'):

 ``` YAML
 # Prototype microcode dialects are defined here.